How to freeze garlic

 There are a few different effective ways to freeze minced garlic, but my favorite is to make portions that are a known size.
 To do this, you want to portion out the garlic and allow it to freeze without touching, then once frozen transfer it to a freezer bag for long term storage.

 Line a large cookie sheet or platter with parchment or wax paper.
 Portion out the garlic in piles which are not touching each other.
-I use a 1 tbsp sized cookie scooper to make this easy, but you can use any size measuring spoon you like.
-I typically cut my 1 tbsp blocks in half after freezing (discussed in the next section).
+I use a 1 tablespoon sized cookie scooper to make this easy, but you can use any size measuring spoon you like.
+I typically cut my 1 tablespoon blocks in half after freezing (discussed in the next section).
 Use a silicon spatula (or similar) to clean up the piles, so they freeze into solid chunks.
-Another option is to do this in an ice tray, but I haven’t tested that method!
+Another option is to do this in an ice tray, but I haven't tested that method!

 Freeze until completely solid (I usually leave them overnight, or for at least a few hours).